davidclin/gcp-alibaba-vpn/index.md

 ### Initial tasks

-Complete the following procedures before configuring either a dynamic or static GCP VPN gateway and tunnel.
+Complete the following procedures before configuring a static GCP VPN gateway and tunnel.

+**Important:** Throughout these procedures, you assign names to entities like the VPC network and subnet, IP address, and so on.
+Each time you assign a name, make a note of it, because you often need to use those names in later procedures.

 #### Select a GCP project name